Marak/webservice.js/ReadMe.md

 # webservice.js - turn CommonJS modules into web-services

-webservice.js is a node.js module that allows developers to easily create web-services based on the exports of CommonJS modules.
+webservice.js is a node.js module that allows developers to easily create web-services based on the exports of CommonJS modules

 ## usage

-### server.js
+### demo.js

       var webservice = require('./lib/webservice'),
           fs         = require('fs'),